How to Raise Venture Capital: 6 Tips to Fund Your Startup

 Start by creating a detailed business plan.
 The reason why you should start your journey by creating a business plan is that it will help you figure out exactly how much investment you need and why you need it.

-Knowing this will give you a better idea of who to pitch to, how to frame your pitch and when to seek funding.
+Knowing this will give you a better idea of whom to pitch to, how to frame your pitch and when to seek funding.

 This is not the same as the pitch deck that we’ll outline below, but keep in mind that parts of your business plan can be incorporated into the pitch deck you eventually create.
 Further, a detailed business plan can be delivered after your pitch to supplement your presentation.

 As you create your business plan, you’ll be able to fill in the gaps regarding your business goals, target market, target audience, competitive landscape, product definitions and financial projections.
 These are all crucial aspects that investors look for when analysing your pitch and deciding your potential success rate.

 Use the SMART goals method to identify your goals and ensure they’re practical.
 SMART stands for: Specific, Measurable, Attainable, Relevant, and Timely.

 If you’re seeking late-stage funding, make sure you update your business plan to match your current numbers, projections and roadmap.

 Quick Tip: To learn more about how a well-executed business plan can help your company grow past the start-up phase and achieve success, read our post on how to create a business plan in 2020: A complete guide to writing your company roadmap.

 2. Research potential investors